ultimate271/notes/martin/storm02Jaime01.md

 like one highborn and wears longsword and dagger.
 Ah, but can she use them?
 Jaime meant to find out, as soon as he rid himself of these fetters.

+### We go over the story of how Jaime ended up here
 He wore iron manacles on his wrists and a matching pair about his ankles, joined by a length of heavy chain no more than a foot long.
 "You’d think my word as a Lannister was not good enough," he’d japed as they bound him.
 He’d